mdn/content/files/en-us/web/css/hyphenate-limit-chars/index.md

 ### Setting hyphenation limits

-In this example we have four paragraphs each containing the same text, and will set different values for `hyphenate-limit-chars` to see the effect.
+In this example, we have four boxes each containing the same text.
+We'll set different values for `hyphenate-limit-chars` to see the effect.

 #### HTML